WHY YOU NEED A LADDER BRACKET

 As the strop is a fall arrest system you must always have at least two workers present when climbing the ladder.
 Both must be trained in rescue and have appropriate rescue equipment at the location.

-After completing the required checks of your equipment, fit your harness and helmet.
+After completing the required checks of your equipment, fit your fall arrest harness and helmet.
 Then attach the 600mm shock absorber to your front D-Ring.
 While maintaining three points of contact, begin to climb the ladder.
 Once reaching the roof edge, stop and balance yourself.

 While maintaining three points of contact, attach your shock absorber to the strop cable.